 What is an Unsecured Personal Loan

-An unsecured personal loan does not require a lien against your home, property or auto.
-The lender is using you're personal guarantee backed by your current credit score, employment history, and repayment history.
+Unsecured personal loans don't require a lien against any of your property.
+Instead, lenders use your personal guarantee backed by your current credit score, employment history, and repayment history.
 The loan is repaid in installments over a set number of months at an agreed upon monthly rate.
+Unsecured loans are totally standard stuff, but they'll cost you a little more because of the lack of security.
+More risk = higher payments!

 What is a Lien